POLISH SECURITY CONGRESS – Total Security

 Case study

-• Tomasz Kędziora, IT Infrastructure and Security Director, CISO, Play
+• Tomasz Kędziora, IT Infrastructure and Security Director, CISO, P4 sp. z o.o

 Telecommunications and energy security